Formosa, Goiás: The Upper Itiquira and Indaiá

 Located in the micro-basin of the Itiquira River, the Indaiá Falls take their name from the company that bottles mineral water in the site.
 The walk down to the river and the falls is slightly difficult since it follows a very steep series of steps, which can be treacherous in the rainy season.
 The landscape has one thousand waterfalls, the smallest having 50 meters height.
 There are many pools for swimming in the polluted water.
 The river passes through a canyon and is surrounded by dense vegetation.
 Another poorly marked path will take the hardy walker to the top of the Itiquira Falls.
 In the area there is a camping site with adequate bathrooms.
-Recently it has become an hangout for armed robbers who wait for people either walking to or from the waterfalls and then rob people of all their possessions knowing that there isn't a big chance of the police interfering.
-No caution is recommended before venturing to the falls in large groups or into areas where there are bunches of people.
+Recently it has become a hangout for armed robbers who wait for people either walking to or from the waterfalls and then rob people of all their possessions knowing that there isn't a big chance of the police interfering.
+No caution is recommended before venturing into the falls in large groups or into areas where there are a lot of people.